 —Ira Glass, This American Life (PRI)

-This hands-on course covers the fundamentals of writing stories about the wonders and complexities of science, technology, the environment and health in ways that capture the imaginations of a broad, general audience.
-You’ll learn to find interesting news angles in journal articles, interview scientists, evaluate competing claims made by sources, write compelling stories about complex concepts and processes, and respond to editing.
-Guest speakers will explore key issues involved in communicating with the public about science.
-Readings and discussions will examine issues of balance, scientific uncertainty, accuracy and ethical codes for science journalists.
+This hands-on course covers the fundamentals of writing stories and shooting photos about the wonders and complexities of science, technology, the environment and health in ways that capture the attention of a broad, general audience.
+You’ll find interesting news angles in journal articles, interview scientists, evaluate competing claims made by sources, write compelling stories about complex concepts and processes, and respond to editing.
+Guest speakers explore key issues involved in communicating with the public about science.
+Readings and discussions examine issues of balance, scientific uncertainty, accuracy and ethical codes for science journalists.

 - Communicate science clearly and accurately to the public without dumbing it down.